tdedetd/nonogram_creator/README.md

 # Nonogram creator
 The nonograms generator by pixel images.
+Python 3.9.

 Input folder: in/